DevExpress/devextreme-documentation/api-reference/_hidden/dxDataGridColumn/calculateGroupValue.md

         calculateGroupValue: "groupDataField"
     }

-... or a function that calculates them:
+... or a function that creates custom groups:

     // groups records by date
     calculateGroupValue: function(rowData){